Cursor integration

 }

-Cursor now knows your project conventions and how to deploy to VibeSharing.
-Just ask it to "deploy to VibeSharing" when you're ready to share.
+Cursor now knows the project conventions and how to deploy to VibeSharing.
+Just ask it to deploy when ready to share.

 Copy these into your .cursor/rules/ directory.
-Customize them for your team's stack and conventions.
+Customize them for the team's stack and conventions.

 .cursor/rules/vibesharing-deploy.mdc